WddVictor/CS302-OS/lab1/README.md

+# This lab1 assignment is OUT-OF-DATE because a wrong file is uploaded.
+I will fix it if I have enough spare time.

 # Lab1

 The script **program.sh** is to implement the similar function to **tree**, which can show the DOC tree of a directory and have a high robustness.

 ## Environment